yogurt-foundation/yogurt-css/README.md

 > Work in progress

-This toolkit allows me to manipulates the `font-size`, `padding`, `margin`, `line-height`, `color`, and so on, with analog or stepping utility control.
-I am more prefer atomized CSS selectors with added full-range of different settings for me to choose from so that I can less or even not to mess with the CSS.
+This toolkit allows to manipulates the humanized naming convention such as `font-size`, `padding`, `margin`, `line-height`, `color`, and so on, easy to reason about and more reable code.
+Deliver a balance between consistency and flexibility design.
+Play well with your CSS, library and frameworks.
+No side effects.

 ### _abstract